alan-if/Alan-Testbed/syntax-hl/schemes/README.md

 This palette contains duplicate colours, with entries __base0C__, __base0D__ and __base0F__ sharing the same colour value (`#3971ED`).

+## Test Theme

+The **ALAN Tester** palette is used in a custom Rouge theme to visually test and inspect results of our ALAN IF lexer, and it's not used in production.

+![ALAN Tester palette][swatches_alan-tester.png]

+It's main goal is to highlight with a different colour each syntax element covered by the lexer, whereas in our production themes some elements are hidden from view by assigning them the default text colour, or the same colour as other elmeents.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS
 ------------------------------------------------------------------------------>